ktrnka/mars-express/notes.md

 Mapping events to times was tricky.
 Like say we have an event from 1:03pm to 2:50pm but the main index is hourly.
 We could set an indicator at 1pm to 1 and 0 otherwise but that doesn't really convey it.
 At first I tried diffing and assigning the amount of time but then I found a MUCH easier way:

--Generate a 5-minute sampled index and assign indicator variables.
+* Generate a 5-minute sampled index and assign indicator variables.
--Rolling mean to convert to hourly
+* Rolling mean to convert to hourly
--This gives a nice smooth integral of time spent in a given state over the last hour/day/etc -It took some refactoring but coding this up functionally was much much cleaner.
+* This gives a nice smooth integral of time spent in a given state over the last hour/day/etc
+* It took some refactoring but coding this up functionally was much much cleaner.

 Phobos and Deimos umbra/penumbra events are very short (like 2 min tops) and infrequent so I excluded them.